SignPath/Website-old/src/documentation/2_key_concepts.md

 </td><td>

-* Distribute certificate only to testing devices
+* Distribute the certificate only to testing devices
 * Usually a self-signed certificate

 </td>
     <td>Only permitted submitters (people or CI pipelines)</td>
-    <td>Since certificate is only valid in test environments and builds are frequent, manual approval is usually not required.</td>
+    <td>Since the certificate is only valid in test environments and builds are frequent, manual approval is usually not required.</td>
   </tr>
   <tr>
     <td>Release-signing</td>